Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, creating a fun and engaging disinformer game.
+The clues are well-crafted and effectively target the desired cognitive effects.
+The informed clues are specific to the correct answer, the misinformed clues are ambiguous, and the fake clues point away from all choices.
+The game is of appropriate difficulty.

 ---